-High-quality ingredients are crucial to make good pizza.
+High-quality ingredients are crucial to making good pizza.
 And the most important ingredient for great pizza dough is flour.
 This article will teach you everything you need to know about Caputo 00 Flour, and how to use them to make amazing pizza dough!

 Antimo Caputo is an Italian company that mills high-quality pizza flour both for the local pizzerias, and pizzerias, as well as chefs all around the world.
-They are well known for making some of the best pizza flours, Caputo 00 Flour is, therefore, the perfect flour both for professionals and home chefs that are serious about their pizza baking!
+They are well known for making some of the best pizza flours, Caputo 00 Flour is, therefore, the perfect flour both for professionals and home chefs who are serious about their pizza baking!

 What Is Caputo 00 Flour?

 Caputo 00 flour is an Italian-milled wheat flour made by the Naples-based company Antimo Caputo.
 Caputo is a well-known name, both locally and internationally, and they’re famous for their quality pizza flours.
 Antimo Caputo is considered one of the top pizza flour producers by the pizzaiolos of Naples, using mostly locally produced wheat.
-The company is also considered an “approved supplier” by the True Neapolitan Pizza Association (AVPN) that mange regulations for true Neapolitan pizza.
+The company is also considered an “approved supplier” by the True Neapolitan Pizza Association (AVPN) which manages regulations for true Neapolitan pizza.

 Caputo 00 Flour Protein Content

-The three most popular types of Caputo 00 Flour: Caputo Classic, Caputo Pizzeria, and Caputo Chef’s Flour, all have protein content of around 12%.
+The three most popular types of Caputo 00 Flour: Caputo Classic, Caputo Pizzeria, and Caputo Chef’s Flour, all have a protein content of around 12%.